The Third International Conference of the Central European Network for Sonic Ecologies (CENSE)

 Jan Krtička (Faculty of Art and Design at Jan Evangelista Purkyně University, Ústí nad Labem, CZ)

-Renata Tańczuk – chairperson (Institute of Cultural Studies of the University of Wrocław, Soundscape Research Studio, PL)
+Renata Tańczuk chairperson, is a professor of Cultural Studies at the Soundscape Research Studio, University of Wroclaw, Poland.

-Moholy-Nagy University of Art and Design, Budapest (HU)
+Moholy-Nagy University of Art and Design, Budapest, Hungary

 Canti Spazializzati Sound Lab (Wrocław, PL)